 A well-designed brand identity is one of the key tools to succeed for any brand or entrepreneur.
 Brand design is a visual way of storytelling and triggers emotional responses, hopes, dreams, desires, by supporting verbal messaging visually.
 As the visual design is only one section of the branding process, the designer needs a clear market strategy to get started.

 The brand identity design includes creating mood boards, offering different logos, colors, fonts, and then creating the brand book with a set of rules about their application.
 Each step includes brainstorming and feedback from the client.
+This is meticulously done between a client and a graphic design company.
 They also create the first examples of the rules applied, such as business cards, letterheads, and envelopes.

 The goal of these graphic designers is to find the visual elements that represent the brand’s style the most while appealing to the target audience.
 They combine elements from all areas of graphic design to match all over different platforms.